 Almost at the same time, the plant at Calcasieu Pass has been completed.
 In 2018, green meadows and forests still dominated the landscape, the LiveEO images show.
 In Louisiana, the operators expect an annual production of ten million tons.

-Satellite imagery now clearly shows the push this industry has made in the southwestern U.S. – and what it has left in the ground.
+The satellite images now clearly show the boost this industry has made in the southwestern United States – and what it has left in the ground.

-Throughout the area, wells are multiplying.
-This is how the American oil companies are trying to reach the huge oil and gas reserves that geologists have identified here.
-Thanks to ever-improving technology, these raw material deposits are now no longer beyond the reach of the extraction industry.
-New drilling and production technology is bringing the energy sources to the surface ever more efficiently.
+Throughout the area, boreholes are multiplying.
+This is how the American oil companies are trying to reach the huge oil and gas reserves that geologists have discovered here.
+Thanks to ever better technology, these raw material deposits are no longer beyond the reach of the extraction industry.
+New drilling and conveying technology brings the energy sources to the surface more and more efficiently.
 Fracking has ensured that the production volume in the Permian Basin, which had previously fallen for decades, is now rising again.

-One-third of LNG exports already go to Europe.
-Since Trump’s time, Washington has been trying to sell even more LNG here.
-Putin’s war is now unexpectedly helping the U.S. achieve a breakthrough on the issue.
-In late March, EU Commission chief Ursula von der Leyen and U.S. President Joe Biden announced a deal to supply an additional 15 billion cubic meters of LNG.
+One third of LNG exports already go to Europe.
+Since Trump's time, Washington has been trying to sell even more LNG here.
+Putin's war is now unexpectedly helping the US achieve a breakthrough in the matter.
+At the end of March, EU Commission President Ursula von der Leyen and US President Joe Biden announced a deal to supply an additional 15 billion cubic meters of LNG.

-The deal helps the EU states – and is highly attractive for Biden’s industry.
-The EU has committed to buying further, even larger volumes by 2030.
-In a calculation from early March this year, the EIA forecasts a 65 percent increase in exports to Europe by 2033.
-This estimate may yet prove conservative in view of the war.
+The deal helps the EU states – and is highly attractive for Biden's industry.
+The EU has committed itself to purchasing further, even larger quantities by 2030.
+In a calculation from the beginning of March this year, the EIA forecasts a 2033 percent increase in exports to Europe by 65.
+This assessment may still prove conservative in view of the war.

-The problem is: The gas cannot be brought in as easily and quickly as German Economics Minister Robert Habeck and his colleagues would like to use routes other than those from Russia.
-Companies cannot simply back out of existing supply contracts.
-There are also logistical difficulties: Germany obtains the gas landed as LNG primarily via pipelines from Rotterdam and Belgium’s Zeebrugge.
-Germany does not have its own terminals to which the LNG can reach by ship.
-Spain and Portugal do have many such terminals.
-These also have sufficient capacity to cope with an increase in LNG imports.
-But there is a problem with onward transport because the capacity of the pipelines is reaching its limits.
-The inconvenient alternative is for the LNG to be imported via the UK – and from there to flow through pipelines to Belgium and the Netherlands.
+The problem is that gas cannot be brought in as easily and quickly as German Economics Minister Robert Habeck and his colleagues would like to use routes other than those from Russia.
+Companies cannot simply withdraw from existing supply contracts.
+In addition, there are logistical difficulties: Germany obtains the gas landed as LNG mainly via pipelines from Rotterdam and Zeebrugge in Belgium.
+Germany does not have its own terminals to which LNG can reach by ship.
+Spain and Portugal have many such terminals.
+They also still have enough capacity to cope with an increase in LNG imports.
+But there is a lack of onward transport because the capacity of the pipelines is reaching its limits.
+The cumbersome alternative: The LNG must be imported via Great Britain – and from there via pipelines to Belgium and the Niederlange.